openlists/ElectrophysiologyData/README.md

-# Open Datasets in Human Electrophysiology
+# Open Datasets in Electrophysiology

 This is a list of openly available electrophysiological data, focused mainly on local field potential (LFP) type measurements from humans, specifically EEG, MEG, and ECoG/iEEG.
 This list is primarily maintained by [Tom Donoghue](https://github.com/TomDonoghue).